 The Application Process

 Now that you know the benefits of life insurance, you should become familiar with the application process.
 Typically, as an applicant, you would be required to take a blood test in order for the insurer to determine the correct rate of the policy.
 The test focuses on your overall health.
 If you fall under what they consider the "healthy" category, your insurance could have lower premiums.
 This is determined by your blood pressure, BMI, glucose and cholesterol levels, and whether you take tobacco, nicotine, or drugs.
 The exam is just one part of the application process, but it’s a crucial factor that helps determine the cost of your premiums.

 Planning for the future doesn’t have to be difficult or stressful.
 Learning all you can about the benefits of a life insurance plan is important.
-So talk to a financial advisor, do your research, and decide on the right policy for you.
+So talk to a financial advisor, do your research (see a list of best life insurance companies here), and decide on the right policy for you.